Code-Institute-Submissions/iKelvvv-MS1/README.md

 ## Manual Testing

 I have tested my site on Safari and google chrome on multiple devices.
+I also used [JS Fiddle](https://jsfiddle.net/) as a playground to test all of my code before staging and committing any changes.

 These include:
   - iPhone X